-There are several modes that you can use at any time to conserve power.
+There are several modes that you can use to conserve power according to your situation and computing needs.
 This section introduces each mode and gives tips on the effective use of battery power.

-• Screen blank mode (for Windows 7 only)
+Screen blank mode (for Windows 7 only)